 To change the properties of the selected object (for example, to modify the dielectric constant or the value for the finished thickness of the dielectric), right click the object in the stackup and choose Properties from the shortcut menu; in this example the Core Properties dialog is displayed.

-Note that the Enable Finishing setting in the Tools|Set Stackup Thickness/Finishing Options dialog must be unchecked to enable the Finishing Thickness to be specified manually.
+Note that the Enable Finishing setting in the Tools|Set Stackup Thickness/Enable Finishing dialog must be unchecked to enable the dielectric and copper Finishing Thickness to be specified manually.